eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/l+m-data-deletion-and-reporting-of-wrp-to-dpa.md

 Article 2 (4) of [(EU) No 910/2014](http://data.europa.eu/eli/reg/2014/910/oj) stipulates that this regulation is without prejudice to the
 ''General Data Protection Regulation'' (GDPR) [(EU) 2016/679](http://data.europa.eu/eli/reg/2016/679/oj) and hence it seems to be appropriate to recall the most relevant stipulations from GDPR here.
+In particular, the lodging of a complaint to Data Protection Authorities on the grounds of Article 57 (1) (f) of regulation (EU) 2016/679 is a different and independent recourse mechanism from the reporting to a Data Protection Authority provided for in Article 5a (4) (d) (iii) of the regulation (EU) No. 910/2014.
+This does not prevent a Data Protection Authorities to use in its GDPR-based tasks information gathering from eIDAS-based reports received.

 #### 1.4.1 Definitions from (EU) 2016/679